 Castle Williams, the centerpiece of the system of fortifications designed to guard New York City just prior to the War of 1812, has long been off-limits to the public.
-After an extensive rehabilitation project, the National Park Service is pleased to open the Castle's interior and roof to the public for the first time in the fort's 200-year history.
+After an extensive rehabilitation project, the National Park Service is pleased to open the Castle's to the public for the first time in the fort's 200-year history.

 Castle Williams will be open Wednesday through Sunday from 10 AM till 5:30 PM for the entire public access season (May 24 till September 28, 2014).
 Access to the Castle's first floor and its museum exhibits is free and unrestricted.

 Tours of the Castle that take visitors through all three levels and the roof run every half hour, 11 AM till 5 PM except Thursdays, when tours run from 11 AM till 1:30 PM.
 Tours are approximately 30 minutes in length and require a free ticket.
 Tickets are available one hour before each tour begins, and may be picked up inside the Castle.
 No one will be permitted into the Castle's upper floors without a ticket.

 Visitors are advised that tours require climbing three flights of stairs.
 The Castle's upper floors are not handicap-accessible.